mmaismma/baha-blogs/_posts/pindari-glacier-trek-via-khati.md

 author: 'Anon'
 ---

-# Pindari Glacier Trek: A Journey to the Soul of the Himalayas

 Nestled in the breathtaking Kumaon region of Uttarakhand, the Pindari Glacier Trek is a haven for trekking enthusiasts and nature lovers alike.
 This moderate trek offers an extraordinary blend of stunning